 Source for Fast Facts: IMDb.com

 Are you a fan of any of these classic film actors?
-Who do you think is the most handsome?
+Who do you think are the most handsome actors of all time?
 Who would you add to this list?

 If you loved this post, make sure to check this one out: